Our Ireland Travel Journal for 2007

 TOP | BACK

 We started up in a leisurely fashion.
 We arrived for breakfast a bit late, anticipating a bit of abuse from Audrey, our hostess.
 We were not disappointed.
-She served the usual full Irish on request, replete with stories and the full craic.
+She served the usual full Irish on request, lots of food, "rashers" (bacon to us, but better) and sausages were delicious as usual!, replete with stories and the full craic.
 Hopefully she enjoyed our conversation as much as we enjoyed hers.
 We caught her up with our family information and inquired as to hers. sounds like life has been good to her and the family.
 Full to the gills with eggs, rashers, sausage and accessories, we sallied forth towards Dublin.
 The card in the hall refreshed our memory as to the bus routes to city centre.

 Karen had plans to spend the day in the National Archive doing family research.
 We'd verified that they were actually open this time.
 We took the bus downtown, stopped at the tourist centre on O'Connell Street to pick up Scott's prepurchased City Bus Tour pass (the best value), and walked to the National Archive.
 It was open, Oh Joy.
 Karen proceeded inward, while Scott headed towards St. Stephan's Green and the nearest City Bus Tour stop.